joakimberglund/SMHI-forecast-to-InfluxDBv1/README.md

 If TEST is set to *test* it will just print it to stdout, otherwise it will post it to the InfluxDB database

 ## Build the docker container
+I use a local docker registry at registry.cube.local:5000
 ```
 ./build.sh
 ```